-[Identify applicant] filed an application to adjust its energy-efficiency cost-recovery factor (EECRF) for program year 2017 under § 39.905 of the Public Utility Regulatory Act (PURA) and 16 Texas Administrative Code (TAC) § 25.181(f).
-This preliminary order identifies the issues that must be addressed, the issues that shall not be addressed, and answers threshold legal [and policy] issues.
+Southwestern Public Service Company (SPS) filed an application to adjust its energy-efficiency cost-recovery factor (EECRF) for program year 2017 under § 39.905 of the Public Utility Regulatory Act (PURA) and 16 Texas Administrative Code (TAC) § 25.181(f).
+This preliminary order identifies the issues that must be addressed.

-The applicant is requesting a 2017 EECRF to recover $__________, which includes (a) $___________ in projected energy-efficiency-program costs for 2017; (b) $______________ to be surcharged/refunded to customers for ____-recovery of energy-efficiency revenues from __________’s 2015 EECRF; (c) $_______________ for a performance bonus based on ______ achieving demand savings in 2015 in excess of its 2015 goal; (d) $______________ in projected EM&V costs; and (e) $________ for municipalities’ rate-case expenses and $______________related to ________’s EECRF proceeding in Docket No. __________.
-The effective date of this 2017 EECRF is January 1, 2017 [for non-customer-choice areas; March 1, 2017 for customer-choice areas].
+The applicant is requesting a 2017 EECRF to recover $4,779,062, which includes (a) $3,885,226 in projected energy-efficiency-program costs for 2017; (b) $89,324 to be surcharged to customers for under-recovery of energy-efficiency revenues from SPS’s 2015 EECRF, which includes $109,018 for rate case expenses incurred in Docket No. 44698; (c) $804,512 for a performance bonus based on SPS achieving demand savings in 2015 in excess of its 2015 goal; and (d) $0 in projected EM&V costs.
+The effective date of this 2017 EECRF is January 1, 2017.
 Accordingly, a final order should be issued in this docket in time to allow this deadline to be met.

-This docket was referred to the State Office of Administrative Hearings (SOAH) on _______, 2016.
-The following entities have sto been allowed to intervene in this matter and the Office of Public Utility Counsel.
-[The applicant] was directed and Commission Staff and other interested persons were allowed to file a list of issues to be addressed in the docket and also identify any issues not to be addressed and any threshold legal or policy issues that should be addressed by [date].
-Issue lists were timely filed by ________, Commission Staff, and ______________________.
+This docket was referred to the State Office of Administrative Hearings (SOAH) on May 3, 2016.
+The following entities have made motions to intervene in this matter: Texas Industrial Energy Consumers and the Office of Public Utility Counsel.
+SPS was directed and Commission Staff and other interested persons were allowed to file a list of issues to be addressed in the docket and also identify any issues not to be addressed and any threshold legal or policy issues that should be addressed by May 10, 2016.
+Issue lists were timely filed by SPS and Commission Staff.

-Threshold Legal/Policy Determinations

-Parties filed briefs addressing the following legal and policy questions.
-The following statements of position were reached in consideration of arguments of the parties.
-Accordingly, pursuant to the Administrative Procedure Act § 2001.058(c), the Commission states its position on the following threshold issues:

-[Threshold issue]

-[Statement of Commission’s position]

-[Threshold issue]

-[Continue as necessary]

 Issues to be Addressed